SoK: DARPA's AI Cyber Challenge (AIxCC): Competition Design, Architectures, and Lessons Learned: Background: AIxCC as Competition

 \section{Background: AIxCC as Competition}

-\PP{Competition Brief} AIxCC~\cite{aixcc} is a two-year competition (2023--2025) organized by DARPA and ARPA-H, in collaboration with major AI providers (Anthropic, Google, Microsoft, and OpenAI) and advisors from OpenSSF.
-The competition aims to advance fully autonomous vulnerability discovery and remediation for open-source software.
-From 42 teams, seven advanced via the semifinal (ASC, DEF CON 2024)~\cite{aixcc-semifinal} to the final (DEF CON 2025).
+\PP{AIxCC} AIxCC~\cite{aixcc} (2023--2025) is a DARPA/ARPA-H competition to advance fully autonomous vulnerability discovery and remediation for open-source software, in collaboration with AI providers (Anthropic, Google, Microsoft, OpenAI), Linux Foundation, OpenSSF, Black Hat USA, and DEF CON.
+From 42 entrants, seven teams advanced through the semifinal (ASC, DEF CON 2024)~\cite{aixcc-semifinal} to the final (AFC, DEF CON 2025), the focus of this paper.\footnote{ This artifact represents the authors' own statements and does not constitute an official DARPA statement.} The final ran for around 143 hours across seven phases (P1--P7), during which the finalists deployed CRSs autonomously to analyze 53 challenge projects (CPs) in C and Java under \$85,000 in Azure compute and \$50,000 in LLM API credits per team.
 All finalist CRSs, challenges, and infrastructure are being open-sourced~\cite{aixcc-archive}.

-\PP{Comparison with CGC} AIxCC is a spiritual successor to DARPA's Cyber Grand Challenge (CGC, 2014--2016)~\cite{cgc}, inheriting its core premise of fully autonomous CRSs.
-Key differences include: \ding{192} Scope: CGC focused on binary security, i.e., attack-defense of customized binaries on DECREE OS~\cite{cgc-walker}, such as crafting exploits and defensive patches against opponents.
-In contrast, AIxCC focuses on vulnerability discovery and remediation for real-world OSS development in C and Java. \ding{193} AI emphasis: AIxCC provides LLM infrastructure from AI providers, highlighting LLM-based technique exploration, a capability unavailable during CGC.
+\PP{Comparison with CGC} AIxCC is a spiritual successor to DARPA's Cyber Grand Challenge (CGC, 2014--2016)~\cite{cgc} after a near-decade gap; each marks a pivotal inflection point for fully autonomous CRSs.
+The two differ in two ways. \ding{192} \emph{Scope}: CGC focused on binary exploitation on DECREE OS~\cite{cgc-walker}, while AIxCC targets vulnerability discovery and remediation for real-world OSS in C and Java. \ding{193} \emph{AI emphasis}: AIxCC provides LLM infrastructure from AI providers, highlighting LLM-based techniques unavailable during CGC.

-\PP{Final Competition (AFC)} The final competition ran for around 143 hours, during which seven finalist teams deployed fully autonomous CRSs to analyze 53 challenge projects (CPs) in C and Java.
-CRSs operated without human intervention, managing their own infrastructure with \$85,000 in Azure compute and \$50,000 in LLM API credits per team.

-\PP{Our Focus on AFC} This work focuses on the final competition (AFC), with brief discussion of the semifinal (ASC).\footnote{ This artifact represents the authors' own statements and does not constitute an official DARPA statement.} Our data sources include: \ding{192} publicly released finalist CRS code and competition whitepapers; \ding{193} official competition database, complete challenge code, and vulnerability data obtained from the organizers, which are pending public release; \ding{194} organizer reflection documents; \ding{195} questionnaires and meetings with most finalist teams.
-For technical analysis (\autoref{s:crs}, \autoref{s:analysis}), at least two authors performed cross-validation.
-All artifacts will be open-sourced upon publication (some subject to DARPA's release timeline).